 It is the policy of MTS to have its facility in compliance with the requirements of the state and local building codes, the Board of Health and Fire Department regulations.
 In case of a medical emergency during school hours, MTS will take action to obtain local medical services as needed.
 The School is OSHA compliant & CDPH-RHB compliant.
 Students must report any injury that occurs on school premises immediately to their instructor.
-Please see the full version of the Annual Safety Report on our website www.mtschool.edu.
+Please see the full health & safety report can be found in the Annual Safety Report on our website www.mtschool.edu.
 Hard copy will be furnished upon request.

-HARASSMENT, DISCRIMINATION & SEXUAL HARASSMENT POLICIES
+HARASSMENT & DISCRIMINATION POLICIES

 Modern Technology School is committed to the principle that it's learning and clinical environment be free from inappropriate conduct.
-Any type of harassment, discrimination, sexual harassment or sexual misconduct in any form will not be tolerated and individuals who engage in such conduct will be subject to disciplinary action or dismissal from the program.
+Any type of harassment, discrimination, sexual harassment, or sexual discrimination in any form will not be tolerated, and individuals who engage in such behavior will be subject to disciplinary action or dismissal from the program.

-This policy applies to all school administrators, faculty, didactic and clinical staff, students, visitors and applicants of Modern Technology School.
-This applies to any unwelcome conduct which violates state or federal laws regarding any harassment, sexual harassment-misconduct or any inappropriate conduct.
+This policy applies to all school administrators, faculty, educational and clinical staff, students, visitors and applicants of Modern Technology School.
+This policy applies to any unwelcome conduct which violates state or federal laws regarding any harassment, sexual harassment-misconduct, or any inappropriate behavior.

-Specifically addressing Sexual Harassment, Modern Technology School is committed to providing an environment which is free of sexual harassment in any form.
-The policy applies regardless of the gender of the alleged victim or of the alleged offending party and would include within its scope harassment directed to members of the same sex as well as harassment of members of the opposite sex.
+Specifically addressing sexual discrimination, Modern Technology School is committed to providing an environment that is free of sexual harassment or discrimination in any form.
+The policy applies regardless of the gender of the alleged complainant or respondent and would include within its scope harassment directed to members of the same sex as well as the harassment of members of the opposite sex.
 Sexual harassment is a form of harassment and discrimination strictly prohibited.
-It is strictly prohibited to engage in threats or reprisals to dissuade another from reporting sexual harassment under this policy; impede or obstruct the investigation under this policy of complaints of sexual harassment; or retaliate in any manner against someone for pursuing or participating in a charge of sexual harassment.
+It is strictly forbidden to engage in threats or reprisals to dissuade another from reporting sexual harassment under this policy; impede or obstruct the investigation under this policy of complaints of sexual harassment, or retaliate in any manner against someone for pursuing or participating in a charge of sexual harassment.